Overview

-Fair warning: This guide assumes you’re comfortable with R programming and graph theory concepts.
-If you’re just getting started, check out our “Getting Started with glyrepr” vignette first.
+This guide assumes you are comfortable with R programming and have some familiarity with graph concepts.
+If you are just getting started, read the “Getting Started with glyrepr” vignette first.

 Working with glycan structures means working with graphs, and graph operations are computationally expensive.
-When you’re analyzing thousands of glycans from a large-scale study, this becomes a real bottleneck.
+When you are analyzing thousands of glycans from a large-scale study, this becomes a real bottleneck.

-of identical graphs, it stores only the unique ones and keeps track of
+graphs, it stores only the unique ones and keeps track of which original

 Let’s see this in action: